Department of Physical Therapy

 Global & Community Health

-The Department of Physical Therapy aims to promote social justice, minimize health disparities, and improve clinical practice in diverse environments to support local and global health initiatives.
+The Departments of Physical Therapy aim to promote social justice, minimize health disparities, and improve clinical practice in diverse environments to support local and global health initiatives.
 Students, residents, and faculty are regularly engaged in developing and sustaining relationships across local and international communities to optimize the human experience.
 We actively develop and promote:

 - local engagement opportunities such as the provision of pro bono physical therapy services, the conducting of balance and health screenings, and the presentation of educational sessions to a variety of community groups.